dustinblack/arcaflow-workflows/network-streaming-performance-k8s/README.md

 ## Workflow Description

 This example workflow runs a network streaming one-directional workload using the [uperf](https://github.com/uperf/uperf) benchmark utility.
-The workload will run on a Kubernetes cluster using a provided `kubeconfig` object and will use a kubernetes service for communication between the uperf server and client pods.
+The uperf plugin will run on a Kubernetes cluster using a provided `kubeconfig` object and will use a kubernetes service for communication between the uperf server and client pods.

 In addition to the uperf workload, the workflow generates a UUID, which can be used as a unique key for the generated data, collects system metrics with [Performance Co-pilot](https://pcp.io/), and collects system metadata using Ansible [gather facts](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/gather_facts_module.html).